AmannaP/MovieReec-ML-Final-Project/README.md

 ![Weighted Popularity](https://img.shields.io/badge/ML-Weighted%20Popularity-orange)
 ![Analytics](https://img.shields.io/badge/Dashboard-Interactive-green)

 **MovieRec** is a production-grade recommendation system designed to deliver personalized movie suggestions using a hybrid approach.
-It combines **Content-based Recommendation ( Using SVD)** with **Weighted Popularity algorithms (Using Logistic Model)** to handle cold-start scenarios and provide actionable insights for streaming platforms.
+It combines **Content-based Recommendation ( Using SVD)** with **IMDB Weighted Popularity algorithms and Using RandomForest Classifier Model** to handle cold-start scenarios and provide actionable insights for streaming platforms.

 ---